 That’s slightly a ‘how long is a piece of string’ query, but Cynthia gives us a rough estimate:

-“Waxing sessions can vary from salon to salon but one area can vary from 20 to 40 minutes.
-Timing can also vary depending on how sensitive a client is and how much hair they have.
-When booking in for a wax, it's best to ensure that you allocate yourself more than enough time to avoid being hot and bothered during and after your treatment.”
+“Waxing sessions can vary but one area can take between 20 and 40 minutes.
+Timing can also vary depending on how sensitive a you are and how much hair you have.”

 How much is this going to hurt?